-What the Canadian ELD mandate means for carriers crossing the US/Canada border
+What the Canadian ELD mandate mean for carriers crossing the US/Canada border

 April 28, 2021

-The Canadian ELD mandate announced by Transport Canada states that all drivers operating in Canada who are currently required to keep a record of duty status will have to use an Electronic Logging Device (ELD) starting from the 12th of June, 2021.
-This includes drivers that are driving into Canada from the US, who will need to abide to the Canadian rules once they cross the border.
+Transport Canada have announced a new rule stating that all drivers operating in Canada who are currently required to keep a record of duty status will now be required to use an Electronic Logging Device (ELD) from the 12th of June 2021.

-The requirements of the Canadian ELD mandate are largely the same as that in the USA, where they have been compulsory since 2017.
-A major difference in the Canadian regulations is that ELD providers need to be certified by an accredited third-party entity.
-These entities will test ELD software to ensure that it meets all the standards and requirements outlined by Transport Canada.
-While the June deadline is fast approaching, Transport Canada have said there will be a 12 month progressive enforcement period which will consist largely of education and awareness as opposed to fines.
+The requirements of the Canadian ELD are largely the same as those in the USA, where they have been compulsory since 2017.
+The major difference in the Canadian ELD regulations is they need to be certified by an accredited third-party entity.
+These entities will test ELD software to ensure that it meets all the standards outlined by Transport Canada.

-As well as the third party accreditation, there are a few other noteworthy differences between the US and Canadian mandates that organizations and drivers should familiarize themselves with –
+There are a few other differences that operators and drivers should familiarize themselves with –

 In Canada there is a strict 75km daily limit for personal conveyance.
 ELDs will automatically work this out for a driver.
 If they go further than the 75km in a day, the ELD will switch into driving status automatically.